pnp/spfx-reference-scenarios/samples/COVID/README.md

 ## Summary

+> To see a video overview of this solution check out this resource on YouTube: https://youtu.be/LG8dx6Lsvy4

 This solution depicts how you can build a teams based custom form that collects information from users and provides a custom dashboard for working with the results.

 ![Check-In Process](./images/Check-In.gif)